 Interaktive fog-sculpture on the bank of the Nowa Motlawa, Stare Dolni in Gdansk/PL.
-Designed 2012 for the Outdoor Gallery of the City of Gdańsk competition for the Laznia Centre of Contemporary Art, planned completion 2018.
+Designed 2012 for the Outdoor Gallery of the City of Gdańsk competition for the Laznia Centre of Contemporary Art.
+Completion planned, pending.

 Designed 2010, realized in 2014 for the Mazovian Centre of Contemporary Art - Elektrownia in Radom, Poland.
 A three-dimensional light object made of 19 layers of curved neon contours, stacked horizontally on top of each other.
 The contours form a stylized cumulus cloud that rests on the very edge of the roof above the entrance of the new built museum.